bleachchyxo/UNIX-HELP/UNIX.md

      $ sudo apt-get update
      $ sudo apt-get upgrade

+## Note
+You can also uncomment the mirrors like `deb-src http://deb.devuan.org/merged beowulf-security main` In order to avoid future probles with:

+     Error :: You must put some 'source' URIs in your sources.list

 # ifconfig command not found
 The `ifconfig` command sometimes is already installed, lately most of the UNIX distros dont have this command by default, so we need to install `net-tools`.
 But if its your case like mine, that I aready installed `net-tools` and everytime I type: